Frequently Asked Questions

 Of course.
 We would definitely recommend that you organise a demo with us - these can either be done in person at your school or online via a screenshare.
 This allows you to make a better assessment of the program’s capabilities, while providing some training for you and your staff.
 While we think demos are extremely useful, obviously the most important thing is how Tassomai works for you in practice.
-To that end we offer a two week free trial of Tassomai for one of your classes, to allow you to judge student response to the site and see real data coming through.
+To that end we offer a five week free trial of Tassomai for one of your classes, to allow you to judge student response to the site and see real data coming through.

 How do we get set up?

 When you request a set-up, we will send you a form which allows you to make an official order.
 This is simply an Excel file where you can input your details and discounts, and provide us with the names of your staff and classes.
 Our team can then get your school network up and running in a few days.
 See the `Schools` page for more details.

 We haven’t covered the entire syllabus in class yet.
 Is this a problem?